Skip to main content

 Key takeaways:

-• Tyruko (natalizumab-sztn) and Tysabri (natalizumab) are medications that treat relapsing forms of multiple sclerosis (MS).
-Tyruko is a biosimilar to Tysabri that’s slated to become available in the U.S. during the first half of 2024.
+• Tyruko (natalizumab-sztn) and Tysabri (natalizumab) are prescription-only medications that treat relapsing forms of multiple sclerosis (MS).
+Tyruko is a biosimilar to Tysabri.

-The landscape of multiple sclerosis (MS) treatment options has evolved substantially over the past 30 years.
-Not only has the number of available treatments increased, but treatments are more effective at preventing the progression of MS than ever.
+The landscape of multiple sclerosis (MS) treatment options has evolved substantially over the past few decades.
+Not only has the number of available medications increased, but the treatments are more effective at preventing MS progression than ever.

 Tysabri (natalizumab) and Tyruko (natalizumab-sztn) are two of these medications.
-They’re very similar to each other, too.
-Tyruko was FDA-approved in August 2023 as the first biosimilar to Tysabri.
-Tysabri is already available, and Tyruko is slated to follow suit in the first half of 2024.
+Tyruko was FDA approved in August 2023 as the first biosimilar to Tysabri, and it commercially launched in November 2025.

 These medications share many common features.
 So how do you know if one is better for you?
-Here are five similarities and differences to consider between Tyruko and Tysabri.
+Here are five similarities and differences to consider for Tyruko versus Tysabri.

 1. Tyruko is a biosimilar to Tysabri

-However, because of how they’re made, biologic medications don’t come as “brand” and “generic” versions.
-Instead, they come as reference (“original”) biologics and biosimilars.
+Because of how they’re made, biologic medications don’t come in “brand name” and “generic” versions.
+Instead, they come as reference (original) biologics and biosimilars.
 A biosimilar is a biologic product that’s highly similar, but not identical, to a reference biologic.

 What does this mean?
 Tyruko is highly similar to Tysabri in terms of structure and function.
 One isn’t considered better or safer than the other.
-Clinically speaking, they’re expected to deliver the same benefits.
+Clinically speaking, they’re expected to have the same benefits and risks.

-Keep in mind: Tyruko is not considered “interchangeable” with Tysabri.
-You can only switch from one to the other with a new prescription order from your healthcare provider.
+Keep in mind: Tyruko isn’t interchangeable with Tysabri.
+You can only switch from one to the other with a new prescription order from your healthcare professional.

 2. Tyruko and Tysabri work the same way